sanesecurityguy/openldap-ssh-keys/README.md

 # OpenLDAP SSH Keys

 These are a series of files that allow OpenLDAP to store SSH keys, and then allow an SSH server (typically OpenSSH) to fetch those keys to authenticate users.
-It includes a custom OpenLDAP schema in .ldif format, an OpenSSH server config file drop-in, and a shell script to allow OpenSSH to query the OpenLDAP server.
+It includes a custom OpenLDAP schema in .ldif format, an OpenSSH server config file drop-in, and a shell script that an SSH server can use to query the OpenLDAP server.

 ### Setup